Payne-in-Bahrain/u2_homework_express_intro_lab/README.md

 </body>
 ```

-The next step is up to you.
-Use the readme from the earlier lesson if you have to.  your job is to update the app.get route to render the home.jsx.
+This next part is going to be all you!
+Use the readme from the intro to express lesson if you have to.
+Your job is to update the app.get route to render the home.jsx template.
 Recall that we can use the render method to help us out here.

 ```
 app.get('/', (req, res) => {